SeaDve/Kooha/README.md

 devices, so it may give errors such as `no element vaapivp8enc` depending on the features and capability of your hardware.

+First, you have to install `gstreamer-vaapi` on your system.
+If Kooha is installed through Flatpak, it is as simple as running `flatpak install org.freedesktop.Platform.GStreamer.gstreamer-vaapi`.

 To enable all the supported drivers and force Kooha to use VAAPI elements, set `GST_VAAPI_ALL_DRIVERS` and `KOOHA_VAAPI` both to 1 respectively.
 These environment variables are needed for hardware accelerated encoding.